-Cell phones are not permitted in KIPP Colorado hallways or classrooms.
+Cell Phones: Cell phones are not permitted in KIPP Colorado classrooms (at all grade levels) or hallways (for middle and elementary school).
 Cell phones may be used in the cafeteria during arrival, dismissal, hallways, and lunch / recess for high school.